hapax/hapax.github.io/assets/psychology-time.md

 Layout: post
 mathjax: true
 comments: true
-title:  "Presentism and the psychology of time"
+title:  "No time like the present: presentism and the psychology of time"
 categories: Philosophy
 date:  2019-07-28
 ---